 As the two largest emitters of greenhouse gases, China and the U.S. are essential to any climate solution.

-increasingly fraught U.S.-China relationship.
+The U.S.-China relationship turned out to be an unexpected vessel into which despairing climate change activists could place their hopes.
+But climate change also proved to be an unexpected providence for the increasingly fraught U.S.-China relationship.
 Regularly touted as the most important bilateral relationship in the world today, Beijing’s relations with Washington had been unraveling under of a host of issues caused by China’s new assertiveness colliding with America’s “pivot to Asia” and Xi Jinping’s new assertiveness abroad and uncompromising authoritarianism at home.
 But now it suddenly seems to have some new lift under its wings.
 And heading into the international climate conference in Paris this December, people in other nations also feel encouraged by this new Sino-U.S. rapprochement.

 Despite the fact that the U.S. is plagued by a Congress filled with climate deniers and that the Chinese Communist Party increasingly views the U.S. as out to covertly overthrow its one-party-system government, the two nations nonetheless managed to come together.
 And as world’s two largest emitters of greenhouse gases, China and the U.S. are the essential keystones of any global climate change solution arch, so their finally finding this common ground gives modest reason for optimism.